Ravnur-Inc/ams-api-replacement-demo-app/docs/monitoring.md

 1. Navigate to the **Event Grid Topic**
 2. On the **Event Grid topic page**, select **+ Event Subscription**
-3. Fill the details for your event subscirption and click **Create**
+3. Fill the details for your event subscription and click **Create**

 ![How to create new Event Subscription for Event Grid Topic.png](img/event-grid-topic-new-sub.png)